How to Improve your Risk-Computer Security

 Computer Security Services

 Washington State Investigators understands computer security.
-While home and business security includes security guards, video surveillance, alarm systems, biometrics, key pad door locks and gated entrances, advancements in Information Technology created a new breed of bad guys who want nothing more than to steal your information.
+While home and business security includes security guards, video surveillance, alarm systems, bio metrics, key pad door locks and gated entrances, advancements in Information Technology created a new breed of bad guys who want nothing more than to steal your information.
 This includes collecting email addresses and tracking online browsing habits for marketing purposes.
 Hacking large corporation databases to steal user names and passwords to access personal and financial accounts.
-Of course, we haven’t left out the thousands of D-DOS, bot net, phishing scams, spam, virus and malware attacks attempted on a daily basis.
+Of course, we haven’t left out the thousands of D-DOS, bot net, phishing scams, spam, virus, malware and ransomware attacks attempted on a daily basis.

-Washington State Investigators is committed to providing you with professional representation, a great customer service experience and delivering investigative solutions that get results.
-We invite you to call and speak with us today.
+Washington State Investigators is committed to providing you with professional services, a great customer service experience and deliver investigative solutions that get results.